-• LSH: Locality-Sensitive Hashing [4] with the translated data to have the zero mean, as discussed in [10].

-- SH: Spectral Hashing [5]. - SKLSH: Shift-invariant Kernel-based Locality-Sensitive Hashing [7] with the bandwidth parameter, which is the inverse of the mean distance [28]. - ITQ: ITerative Quantization [10] with the translated data to have the zero mean.
+- LSH: Locality-Sensitive Hashing [4] with the normalized data to have the zero mean, as discussed in [10]. - SH: Spectral Hashing [5]. - SKLSH: Shift-invariant Kernel-based Locality-Sensitive Hashing [7] with the bandwidth parameter, which is the inverse of the mean distance [21]. - ITQ: ITerative Quantization [10] with the normalized data to have the zero mean.

-For LSH and ITQ, all data points are translated to have the zero mean, which simply deals with a bias term.
 Since ITQ and SH are based on principal component analysis, the number of hashing functions cannot exceed the dimensionality of the original data.
 We therefore measured the performance up to 256 bits.

-4.3.
-Quantization Strategies
+4.3 Quantization Strategies